thiagoa/rbtagger/README.md

 ## Git hooks

-It is possible to automate tags generation with the help of `emacsclient` when commiting or running other git operations.
+It is possible to automate tags generation with the help of `emacsclient` when committing or running other git operations.
 Use the following shell script as the body of the `post-commit`, `post-merge`, and `post-rewrite` git hooks: